Piece-Of-Schmidt/NEClass/README.md

 ## 🌊 Analysis & Visualization (R Integration)

 Once you have generated your classification data, you likely want to analyze it.
-We provide a dedicated R package, **[neclassflows](https://github.com/Piece-Of-Schmidt/neclassflows)**, designed to ingest `NEClass` output directly.
+Please check out the dedicated R package, **[neclassflows](https://github.com/Piece-Of-Schmidt/neclassflows)**, designed to ingest `NEClass` output directly.

 It allows you to: